-Clearly, if the inequality in (25) is met for some (k_e, k_h) , then our model does not have explicit constraints that put an upper bound on the attainable net present value because the function $NPV(k_e, k_h)$ is homogeneous of degree 1, that is, $NPV(\theta \cdot k_e, \theta \cdot k_h) = \theta \cdot NPV(k_e, k_h)$ for any $\theta > 0$.
+We note that if the inequality in Equation (25) is met for some (k_e, k_h) , there is no upper bound on the attainable NPV in our model because the function $NPV(k_e, k_h)$ is homogeneous of degree 1, that is, $NPV(\theta \cdot k_e, \theta \cdot k_h) = \theta \cdot NPV(k_e, k_h)$ for any $\theta > 0$.

-3 Synergistic Investment Value
+3. Synergistic Investment Value

-The vertically integrated system may exhibit synergistic investment value in each of the four possible scenarios that arise depending on whether the two stand-alone systems are cost competitive on their own or not.
+The vertically integrated system may exhibit synergistic investment value in each of the four possible scenarios that arise depending on whether the two stand-alone systems are cost competitive on their own, or not.
 If indeed both subsystems are profitable on their own, one would expect a synergistic investment value that results from being able to by-pass the electricity market and thereby avoiding the mark-up between selling and buying prices for electricity.
 For completeness, we state the following formal result.

-Corollary to Proposition 1.
-If both stand-alone energy systems are cost competitive on their own, the vertically integrated energy system has synergistic investment value if and only if for some $t \in [0, 8760]$:
+COROLLARY TO PROPOSITION 1.
+If both stand-alone energy systems are cost competitive on their own, the vertically integrated energy system has synergistic investment value if and only if for some $t \in [0.8760]$: